askomics/flaskomics/docs/data.md

 !!!
 Warning
     Unless you are trying to merge entities, make sure your URIs are unique across **both your personal and public datasets**.

+### Entity label

+The values of the first column will also be transformed into the generated instances's label.

+* If the value is an **URL**, the last non-empty value after a "/" or "#" will be the label.
+* If the value is a **CURIE**, the value after ":" will be the label
+* Else, the raw value is the label

+!!! node "Info"
+    For example, a one-column CSV file with the column name "Gene", and the values "gene1", "rdfs:gene2" and "http://myurl/gene3/" will create the entity *Gene*, with two instances labelled *gene1*, *gene2* and *gene3*.

 ### Entity type